underthehai/tp/docs/UserGuide.md

 **Notes about Travel Plan:**<br>

-* Start date of Travel Plan must be either current date or any date after current date.
+* Start date of Travel Plan can be any valid date as long as start date is before end date.

 --------------------------------------------------------------------------------------------------------------------